Skip to main content

 A6_Header-PageSelector-ClickingLFOButton.jpg

-Each of the three LFOs on the LFO page consists of the following controls and section:
+Each of the three LFOs on the LFO page consists of the following controls and sections:

 • LFO On/Off: Switches the LFO on or off.
 When switched off, the LFO does not produce a modulation signal.